 The CBS is a society whose beneficiaries and members are the schools.
-It is a profit-for-purpose organisation which reinvests any of the surplus in schools and education for children.
+It is a profit-for-purpose organisation.
+100% of any surpluses are returned to the schools.
 Each school that receives solar becomes a member of the society and gets a say in how it's governed.
 The CBS then contracts out the day-to-day management of the solar panels to Solar Options for Schools Ltd (SOFS).